neatudarius/beman/docs/BEMAN_STANDARD.md

 Bad examples: `smartpointer` or `optional26`.

-**[REPOSITORY.CODEOWNERS]** REQUIREMENT: There must be a `.github/CODEOWNERS` file with a relevant set of codeowners.
+**[REPOSITORY.CODEOWNERS]** REQUIREMENT: There must be a `.github/CODEOWNERS` file with a relevant set of codeowners of minimum 10 people.
+Please check [exemplar: CODEOWNERS](https://github.com/bemanproject/exemplar/blob/main/.github/CODEOWNERS) and [bemanproject org people](https://github.com/orgs/bemanproject/people).

 **[REPOSITORY.DISALLOW_GIT_SUBMODULES]** RECOMMENDATION: The repository should not use git submodules.
 Check `CMAKE.USE_FIND_PACKAGE` for alternatives.